course-details-portlet

 Knowledge:

-• is able to identify different discourses of development and globalization from diverse fields of academic thought.
-Students will learn the theoretical underpinnings of these discourses and have a deep understanding of how globalization is linked to development challenges.
+• are able to identify different discourses of development from diverse fields of academic thought.
+They know the theoretical underpinnings of these discourses and have a deep understanding of their links to issues like poverty, inequality, and sustainability.

 Skills:

-• has acquired the ability to articulate key theories and to conduct analysis of ongoing development and globalization issues.
+• have acquired the ability to articulate key theories and to conduct analysis of ongoing development challenges.
 They will also be able to communicate these analyses in writing and dialogue.

 General competence:

-• The course provides basic competence for the candidates research work as well as preparing them for work in international organisations and aid agencies.
+• The course provides basic competence for candidates to work in research fields, international organisations, companies, diplomacy, and aid agencies.

 Learning methods and activities